Garlic, (scientific name Allium sativum) is a very popular ingredient in the kitchen because it can be used to add flavor and aroma to many dishes.

 Is Minced Garlic Keto Friendly?

-Minced garlic purchased in a jar is incredibly convenient and a popular choice for busy people.
+Minced garlic purchased in a jar is incredibly convenient and a popular choice for busy people and a pantry staple in most households.
 Minced garlic is keto friendly, as it is essentially fresh garlic, minced and stored with water, salt and preservatives.
 There is a caveat with this however, and that is to check the nutrition label of your preferred brand.

 When I looked at Masterfoods minced garlic (found here in Australia) it had 1 gram of carbohydrates per serve.
 A closer look at the ingredients found that sugar was the second ingredient on the list!